Escartem/HoyoDL/README.md

 "April 29th, 2022 at 11:24:15"
 ```

-You can also get the timestamp directly if you don't want the formatted date, the output will be in the form `YYYYmmddHHMMSS` :
+You can also get the date as number directly if you don't want the formatted one, the output will be in the form `YYYYmmddHHMMSS` :

 ```py
 >>> date = client.getReleaseDate(raw=True)